-During the transition from BCC-CSM2-MR to BCC-CSM2-HR, the atmospheric component increased its horizontal resolution from T106 ($\sim 1.125^{\circ}$) to T266 ($\sim 0.45^{\circ}$) with a higher model top, and the physics package was essentially updated, especially the deep convection scheme.
+During the transition from BCC-CSM2-MR to BCC-CSM2-HR, the atmospheric component increased its horizontal resolution to T266 (~ 0.45°) with a higher model top, and the physics package was essentially updated, especially the deep convection scheme.
 Furthermore, the oceanic component was upgraded to the Modular Ocean Model version 5 (MOM5).
-However, previous versions of BCC-CSM2-HR suffered from the double ITCZ syndrome until the UWMT and modified Hack schemes were introduced.
-Before improving parameterizations of boundary-layer turbulence and shallow convection, BCC-CSM2-HR simulated a southern rainfall band with excessive eastward extension over the central and eastern Pacific and two nearly parallel rain belts over the equatorial Atlantic (Figure 14a).
+However, BCC-CSM2-HR suffered from the double ITCZ syndrome until the UWMT and modified Hack schemes were introduced.
 This suggests that the boundary-layer and shallow convection schemes contribute primarily to the double ITCZ bias in BCC-CSM2-HR.
-The tropical precipitation patterns simulated in the frozen version of BCC-CSM2-HR, which is equipped with new boundary-layer turbulence and shallow convection schemes, barely manifest a double ITCZ, as shown in Figure 14b.
-The triangular-shaded dry region in the SEP reproduced by BCC-CSM2-HR resembles the observed much better than that simulated in the revised BCC-CSM2-MR, probably due to the improved interactions among the boundary-layer turbulence, shallow convection, and other processes.
-Anyway, improving parameterizations of boundary-layer turbulence and shallow convection shows robustness in mitigating the double ITCZ syndrome in different BCC coupled models.
+The tropical precipitation patterns simulated in BCC-CSM2-HR barely manifest a double ITCZ, as shown in Figure 13.
+The triangular-shaded dry region in the SEP reproduced by BCC-CSM2-HR resembles the observed much better than that simulated in BCC-CSM2-MR, probably due to the improved interactions among the boundary-layer turbulence, shallow convection, and other processes.
+Anyway, improving parameterizations of boundary-layer turbulence and shallow convection shows robustness in mitigating the double ITCZ syndrome in different models of BCC-CSM2-MR and BCC-CSM2-HR.